CCS-Lab/project_model_based_fmri/docs/source/index.rst

 2) Extraction & time series generation for state values in the model (a.k.a latent process)
 3) Relate latent process with task-fMRI time series data

 Upon the prevailing massive univariate approach based on GLM, **MBfMRI** extends the framework by adopting MVPA regression models.
 The MVPA approach (model-based MVPA) has the following two differences.
 First, MVPA regression models predict cognitive process directly from brain activations, so enabling acquisition of *reverse inference* model denoted by Poldrack (2006)[3].
 Second, instead of mapping statistical significance, the brain activation pattern correlated with the latent process is obtained by interpreting trained MVPA regression models.

-**MBfMRI** supports Python 3.6 or above and relies on `NiLearn <https://github.com/nilearn/nilearn>`_, `hBayesDM <https://github.com/CCS-Lab/hBayesDM/tree/develop/Python>`_, `py-glmnet <https://github.com/civisanalytics/python-glmnet>`_, and `tensorflow <https://www.tensorflow.org/api_docs/python/tf/keras?hl=ko>`_(tested on v2.4.0).
+The exact workflow of MVPA approach, model-based MVPA, consists of the following steps.

+1) Generate latent process signals by fitting computational models with behavioral data, and extracting time series of latent process followed by HRF convolution.
+2) Generate multi-voxel signals from preprocess fMRI images allowing ROI masking, zooming spatial resolution, improving the quality of signals by several well-established methods (e.g. detrending, high-pass filtering, regressing out confounds).
+3) Train MVPA models by feeding multi-voxel signals as input (X) and latent process signals as ouput (y), or target, employing the repeated cross-validation framework.
+4) Interprete the trained MVPA models to visualize the brain implementation of the target latent process quantified as brain activation pattern attributed  to predict the target signals from the multi-voxel signals.

 Features of model-based MVPA